Featured Quick Facts: Charitable Gift Annuities

 A gift annuity is a simple contract in which Audubon agrees to pay you guaranteed income for life in exchange for your current gift of cash or stocks.
 If you name a spouse or partner as a second annuitant, Audubon will make payments to you jointly and then to the last survivor for her or his lifetime.
 Your income, based on your age at the time you make your gift, will never change and is written into the contract, protecting you from changes in market conditions and interest rates.
 After your lifetime and the life of your joint annuitant, Audubon Alaska will use the amount remaining to support our conservation programs.

 There are definite tax advantages to gift annuities.
 You will receive an immediate income tax deduction for part of the donated amount, and you will avoid some income taxes because part of your annuity payments will be tax-free.
 Also, if you donate stock, you will avoid some capital gains tax.
 The minimum age is 70, and the minimum gift amount is $25,000.
-To learn more, visit National Audubon's page on charitable gift annuities; you can also email Shippen Bright or call him at (907) 276-7034.
+To learn more, visit National Audubon's page on charitable gift annuities; you can also call (907) 276-7034.

 Flexible Gift Annuities